What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Introduction

 \section{Introduction}

 Homelessness, defined by the United Nations (UN) as ``the lack of a stable, safe, and adequate housing'' \cite{ohchr_homelessness}, is a growing crisis affecting cities and nations worldwide.
 According to the UN, an estimated 1.6 billion people globally lack adequate housing, with 150 million completely homeless.
 The OECD reports that in most developed countries, homelessness has sharply increased since 2022 \cite{OECD2024_HM1.1}, with the U.S. alone recording more than 653,000 unhoused individuals in a single night in January 2023 \cite{StateofhomelessnessUSA}.
-Nearly 15.6 \% of the population of Johannesburg lived on the streets in 2022 \cite{StatsSA2025}, while Barcelona’s homeless population has grown by 61\% between 2008 and 2022 \cite{XAPSLL2023}.
-Homelessness represents a severe deprivation of basic human security and dignity, undermining sustainable development goals, and tackling its challenges is a core requirement for creating equitable, resilient societies where no one is left behind \cite{UN2030Agenda}.
+Homelessness represents a severe deprivation of basic human security and dignity, undermining sustainable development goals, and tackling these challenges constitutes a core requirement for creating equitable, resilient societies where no one is left behind \cite{UN2030Agenda}.

-In response to these urgent social challenges, policymaking to alleviate homelessness should extend beyond material redistribution to confront a more profound need: ensuring unhoused individuals are treated as equals and fully integrated into the social fabric.
-This necessitates dismantling structural stigmatization and fostering genuine belonging—a task complicated by deeply entrenched societal biases, bureaucratic systems that often reduce people to ``cases'', and the trauma-induced isolation experienced by those without stable shelter \cite{Curto2025,Ranjit2024}.
-As \citet{WassermanClair2009} underscore, homeless individuals frequently face ``institutional humiliation'' in shelters or services, exacerbating their marginalization.
-The World Bank’s Voices of the Poor further reveals that exclusion persists even after housing access, as societal rejection impedes employment, community participation, and psychological recovery \cite{WorldBank2000}.
-Thus, effective homelessness mitigation policies must not only allocate resources but actively combat dehumanization, centering the agency and dignity of those affected, and recognize inclusion as both an ethical imperative and a pragmatic necessity.
+In response to these urgent social challenges, policymaking to alleviate homelessness needs to extend beyond material redistribution to confront a more profound requirement: ensuring unhoused individuals are treated as equals and fully integrated into the social fabric.
+This necessitates dismantling structural stigmatization and fostering genuine belonging -- a task complicated by deeply entrenched societal biases, bureaucratic systems that often reduce people to ``cases'', and the trauma-induced isolation experienced by those without stable shelter \cite{Curto2025,Ranjit2024}.